2.1 Safeguarding Paper and other Tangible PHI

 Arrange the waiting areas in such a way as to minimize one patient overhearing conversations with another.
 Useful approaches include:

-- Ambient music or white noise to cover reception conversation.
+- and/or playing ambient music or white noise to cover reception conversation.

 PHI on the Telephone

-Landlines and mobile phones are reasonably secure and may be used to communicate PHI.
+Landlines and mobile phones are reasonably secure for having conversations.

 2.3 Safeguarding Electronic PHI

-- Only share ePHI using applications and storage locations approved by the Covered Component.
+- Only use devices, applications, services, and storage approved by the Covered Component.